Skip to content

 Is It Hard to Get Into Douglas J Aveda Institute?
 Acceptance Rate & Requirements

 As a private institution in East Lansing, Michigan, Douglas J Aveda Institute enrolls students across a range of programs.
-The school reports a graduation rate of roughly 76%.
+The graduation rate is roughly 76%.

 Can I Afford It?